oxinosg/bin/README.md

 ---------------
  - [bluetoothselect](/bluetoothselect) - Script to connect to bluetooth device
  - [dmenuwrap](/dmenuwrap) - Script to execute dynamic menu (dmenu/rofi).
 Accepts dmenu flag arguments and verifies if the patch that enabled that argument exists.
+ - [mangaupdates](/mangaupdates) - Script to check if new manga chapters have been released
  - [onepass](/onepass) - Script to copy to clipboard password from 1password account
  - [onepasscreate](/onepasscreate) - Script to create password and store in 1password account
  - [sambaconnect](/sambaconnect) - Script to connect/disconnect to Samba Folder in your network